 Skip to main content

-Thinking about refinancing?
+Thinking about refinancing your home loan?
 If you’ve been through the process before you’ll know what to expect, but if you’ve never refinanced a home loan, you’ve probably got many questions that you need answering.
+Questions such as "What is home loan refinancing?", "How do I refinance my home loan?", and "What is the cost of refinancing?".

-In this article we’ve highlighted some important things to consider when you decide to refinance and addressed some common questions we hear from homeowners.
+In this article we’ve highlighted some important things to consider when you decide to refinance and addressed some of the common questions we hear from homeowners.

 Getting a good deal

-This could mean that the loan with the lowest rate, is not actually the best choice.
-It’s important to look past the rate at everything else that’s involved with the loan and refinancing process, such as:
+This could mean that the loan with the lowest interest rate, is not actually the best choice.
+It’s important to look past the rate and consider everything else that’s involved with the loan and refinancing process, such as:

 • any fees that could make the overall cost of the loan higher,